bendevski/mrunbook/README.md

 Sleep is for the strong.
 Anyone that replaces sleep with learning/work is very seriously shooting themselves in the foot.
 Follow the below rules to sleep well, ones with a * are mandatory.
 Ruin your social life for a few weeks if you have to.
 - No Alcohol 3 hours before sleep
 - Go to sleep in the same 30 minute window each night.
-- Wake up in the same 30 minute window each night.
+- Wake up in the same 30 minute window each morning.
 	- After 4-5 nights it'll become automatic, no alarms or BS needed.
 - **Go to sleep before 12AM**